SalesforceCommerceCloud/sfcc-ci/README.md

 * Uses Open Commerce APIs completely
 * Authentication using Oauth2 only, no Business Manager user needed
-* Supported commands include: save state, code deploy, code activate, site import upload, site import, reset state
+* Interactive and headless authentication
+* Configuration of multiple instances incl. aliasing
 * WebDAV connectivity
-* Configuration of multiple instances
-* Aliasing of instances
-* Automatic renewal of Oauth2 token
+* Code deployment and code version management
+* System job execution and monitory (site import, state save and sate reset)
+* Custom job execution and monitoring
-* Command line client and JavaScript API
+* JavaScript API

 # How do I get set up? #

 ## Prerequisites ##

-Ensure you have a valid Open Commerce API client ID (API key) set up.
-If you don't have a Open Commerce API client ID yet, you can create one using the [Account Manager](https://account.demandware.com).
+Ensure you have a valid Commerce Cloud API key (client ID) set up.
+If you don't have a API key, you can create one using the [Account Manager](https://account.demandware.com).

-For automation usage you'll need the client ID as well as the client secret for authentication.
+For automation (e.g. a build server integration) you'll need the API key as well as the API secret for authentication.
 If you plan to use the interactive mode, you have to configure your API client to use redirect url `http://localhost:8080`.

 ## Configuration ##

-In order to perform certain commands the tool provides, you need to give permission to do that on your Commerce Cloud instance(s).
-You can do that by modifying the Open Commerce API Settings as well as the WebDAV Client Permissions.
+In order to perform CLI commands, you have to permit API calls to the Commerce Cloud instance(s) you wish to integrate with.
+You do that by modifying the Open Commerce API Settings as well as the WebDAV Client Permissions on the Commerce Cloud instance.

 1. Log into the Business Manager
 2. Navigate to Administration > Site Development > Open Commerce API Settings